This article was originally written as a guest blog for authentic organization.

 A differential gear for our thoughts?

 Can we apply the principle of the differential gear to our thinking process?
 At first, we tend to think we can’t, we like it when all our thoughts point in one direction.
 Logic prefers to exclude contradictions (cognitive dissonance).
 Nonetheless, there’s a different lesson to be learned from the business corner.
 As Henry Ford said; “When in business two people always agree, one is superfluous”.
-When we apply that principle to our thinking, we could say that when all our thoughts point in a single direction, we only need one of those thoughts to determine that direction and to adjust that direction, we need another (opposite) thought.
+When we apply that principle to our thinking, we could say that when all our thoughts point in a single direction, we only need one of those thoughts to determine that direction, and to adjust that direction, we need another (opposite) thought.

 Some scientific support.

-Recent advances in neuroscience suggest that the brain can take decisions without language.
+Recent advances in neuroscience suggest that the brain can make decisions without language.
 With functional magnetic resonance imaging (fMRI) we can detect activity in distinct areas of the brain.
 It was demonstrated that transitive inference – to draw conclusions only from observation – uses visuospatial representation areas in the cortex independently from language areas.
-Thus was concluded that logical decisions could be made in areas in the brain not associated with language.
+Thus was concluded that logical decisions could be made in areas of the brain not associated with language.
 This might suggest that we have unlimited and partly unexplored possibilities to organize our thoughts in a spatial-temporal representation sideways of logical linguistic frames.
 Similarly, this idea that paths avoiding logical thinking might have surprising effects was already confirmed by artificial intelligence research.

 Do we have more possibilities to arrange our non-confirming thoughts than the one suggested by the differential gear metaphor?
 We know that our thoughts are not only contradicting or confirming.
-Many more subtleties can be hidden in non confirming thoughts.
+Many more subtleties can be hidden in non-confirming thoughts.
 In art one often sees subtleties of the human mind that have not yet made their entrance into logic or psychology.
 The metaphor of the differential is a somewhat robust example of opposing directions, but the polyrhythms of music bring us another, a more subtle, metaphor for spatial-temporal harmony conceived out of ‘contradicting’ tempi.
 A well-known example is the Fantasy impromptu of Chopin in which the listener hears harmonic music while the pianist plays four notes with one hand whereas the other hand plays three notes at the same time interval.
-Implementing this polyrhythmic musical metaphor to thoughts, would allow faster, and slower thoughts (see Kahneman) to be pondered simultaneously, and thus giving a subtle new ‘sound’ to our ways of reasoning.
+Implementing this polyrhythmic musical metaphor to thoughts would allow faster, and slower thoughts (see Kahneman) to be pondered simultaneously, thus giving a subtle new ‘sound’ to our ways of reasoning.

 The therapeutic application.